eclipse-openj9/openj9-docs/docs/xgc.md

     If these requirements are not met, the option is ignored.

-    <i class="fa fa-pencil-square-o" aria-hidden="true"></i> **Note:** On z/OS, the virtual storage used might exceed the Java maximum heap size.
+    :fontawesome-solid-pencil-alt:{: .note aria-hidden="true"} **Note:** On z/OS, the virtual storage used might exceed the Java maximum heap size.
 Set the z/OS memory limit, specified by `ulimit -M`, to a larger value than the maximum heap size.

 ### `dnssExpectedTimeRatioMaximum`